China–Iran relations: Nuclear technology

-Nuclear cooperation began in the 1980s when China helped build a research reactor and supply four other research reactors.
+Nuclear cooperation began in the 1980s when China helped build a research reactor and supplied four other research reactors.
 Continued aid came in the form of helping Iran construct a uranium hexafluoride enrichment plant near Isfahan and the resumption of construction on a nuclear power plant at Bushehr that was left uncompleted by the French and Germans.
 In 1991, nuclear exports to Iran were discovered by the International Atomic Energy Association, which contained three types of uranium.
 A 1990 covert nuclear agreement was also discovered.
 This discovery was followed by an unprecedented nuclear cooperation agreement in 1992.
 The agreement was signed despite U.S. protests to have China limit its nuclear cooperation with Iran.

-Direct nuclear cooperation has ended but there is speculation over whether there remains indirect nuclear cooperation.
-For example, in 2005 seven Chinese firms were suspected of selling nuclear weapons technology and all 7 had sanctions placed upon them.
+Direct nuclear cooperation has ended, but there is speculation over whether there remains indirect nuclear cooperation.
+In 2005, seven Chinese firms were suspected of selling nuclear weapons technology and all 7 had sanctions placed upon them.
 Those firms were banned from trading with the United States for two years.
 There also continues to be Chinese nuclear experts, scientists, and technicians present in Iran.

-In 2015 China was part of the Iran nuclear deal framework.
-Now, China opposes Iran's possible production and possession of nuclear weapons but does not see the urgency to stop it.
+In 2015, China was part of the Iran nuclear deal framework.
+China opposes Iran's possible production and possession of nuclear weapons but does not see the urgency to stop it.

+After the US withdrew from the Joint Comprehensive Plan of Action (JCPOA), China sought to preserve the JCPOA.
+China emphasized that all parties should return to the JCPOA.
+It worked with the remaining signatories (Russia, France, Germany, and the United Kingdom) in an effort to develop avenues such as Instrument in Support of Trade Exchanges which might result in Iran's continued compliance and facilitate legitimate trade with Iran amid the US-imposed sanctions on Iran.

-16 Nov 2021 United States President Joe Biden and Chinese President Xi Jinping talked about their positions in the resumption of negotiations with Iran on reviving the 2015 nuclear deal.
-While China favours reviving the agreement, it has tended to place the onus on the United States and blames Washington for having abandoned it.
+On 16 Nov.
+2021, United States President Joe Biden and Chinese President Xi Jinping talked about their positions in the resumption of negotiations with Iran on reviving the 2015 nuclear deal.

+The Ministry of Foreign Affairs of the PRC characterizes the US actions in withdrawing from the JCPOA and imposing sanctions on Iran as "unilateral bullying" and states that the US should "immediately correct its wrongdoings and lift these illegal sanctions."

+China's government has raised concern about Iran's increase in stockpiling and uranium enrichment following the US withdrawal from the JCPOA.

+In June 2025, China's ambassador to the UN, Fu Cong, condemned Israeli strikes on Iran.